 Ticks are tenacious threats.Five important facts you should know about ticks:

 Ticks are dangerous.
-They can spread many diseases, like Lyme disease, babesiosis and Rocky Mountain Spotted Fever, some of which are debilitating or even deadly to you and your dog.1
+It’s important to kill ticks on your dog because they can spread many diseases, like Lyme disease, babesiosis and Rocky Mountain Spotted Fever, some of which are debilitating or even deadly to you and your dog.1

 Ticks work hard.
 They find hosts through a process called questing.1,2 They climb up tall vegetation, wave their front legs back and forth and, when animals like your dog walk by, they grab hold, latch on and feed.2